 Gina is the chair of Cozen O’Connor’s Institutional Response Group and the founder of the nation’s first practice dedicated to the institutional response to sexual and gender-based harassment, violence, child abuse, elder abuse, other forms of discrimination and harassment, workplace misconduct, and criminal conduct.
 Gina provides consulting, counseling, and legal advice on all aspects of the institutional response to misconduct.
 She assists institutions in designing effective institutional responses that integrate the complex federal and state regulatory framework with the unique dynamics of interpersonal misconduct and its impact on individuals, institutions, and communities.
 Gina is frequently called upon to advise institutional clients including presidents, boards, senior management, and counsel on the intersection of trauma-informed, fair, and impartial processes with the intersecting legal landscape.

 Gina is known for adeptly integrating the complexities of criminal, civil, regulatory, and institutional processes with a keen understanding of the unique psychological and cultural considerations attendant to sexual, gender-based, and interpersonal misconduct in the institutional setting.
 She regularly advises educational and child-serving institutions including public and private K-12 schools, colleges and universities, private industry, public companies, government entities and nonprofit organizations about policies, changes in the law, and investigations into allegations including child abuse and sexual misconduct, including sexual violence.
-She conducts investigations into individual conduct and institutional responses, and audits policies, procedures and practices.
+She conducts investigations into individual conduct and institutional responses, audits policies, procedures and practices, and performs culture and implementation assessments.
 She routinely assists institutions in the development of policy, design of systems, and implementation of operating procedures for effective internal and external responses.
-She also provides training for boards, senior leadership, employees, K-12 administrators and multiple higher education constituents, including Title IX coordinators, sexual assault response teams, judicial hearing boards, investigators, and members of the campus community.
+She also provides advice and training for boards, senior leadership, employees, K-12 administrators and multiple higher education constituents, including Title IX coordinators, athletic departments, Human Resources, student and faculty affairs professionals, sexual assault response teams, judicial hearing boards, and investigators.

 Gina assists clients with the development of comprehensive policies, procedures, systems, and training programs in compliance with Title IX, Title VII, the Clery Act, as amended by the Violence Against Women Reauthorization Act of 2013, and state and local laws and regulations.
 Gina serves as an adviser to campus task forces and working groups, legislatures and attorneys general; consults and advises on Title IX investigation adjudication, and appeal proceedings; and assists educational institutions in meeting federal compliance obligations and responding to investigations by the Office for Civil Rights (OCR) and the Clery Compliance Division.
 She served on the training subcommittee of the U.S. Department of Education’s Negotiated Rulemaking Committee for the Reauthorization of the Violence Against Women Act and has been designated as an approved equity consultant by OCR.